Serving 14 Agencies

 Important Admissions Test Note

-Beginning with the January 2016 Law Enforcement Academy all applicants will be required to pass an updated version of the Physical Abilities Test (PAT) in order to be eligible to attend the Law Enforcement Academy at EFSC.
+All applicants are required to pass an updated version of the Physical Abilities Test (PAT) in order to be eligible to attend the Law Enforcement Academy at EFSC.
 The test is more challenging, timed and has a required qualifying score.
-We are providing advance notice so that applicants have ample time to develop their physical fitness levels to successfully pass the test.
-Click here to view the new requirements.
-Applicants having questions may call 321-433-5638 or email us at email@example.com You can also learn more about the updated PAT in this Brevard County Sheriff's Office video.
+We are highlighting this notice so that applicants have ample time to develop their physical fitness levels to successfully pass the test.
+Click here to view the PAT requirements.
+Applicants having questions may email firstname.lastname@example.org or call 321-433-5638.
+You can also learn more about the PAT in this Brevard County Sheriff's Office video.

 The Brevard Police Testing & Selection Center (BPTC) recruits, screens, tests and investigates applicants for law enforcement training and employment consideration by Brevard County law enforcement agencies.